On April 1, 2026, the Ontario government introduced Bill 98, the Building Homes and Improving Transportation Infrastructure Act, 2026.

 Based on the sweeping changes to planning authorities proposed in this omnibus bill, now is a critical opportunity for stakeholders and rightsholders to weigh in on the Environmental Registry of Ontario (ERO).
 There are only a few weeks to respond to each, so our aim is to help you navigate those EROs related to municipal green development standards.
 TAF can share details on our own submissions in the coming weeks, but in the meantime, here are the links you need to get started:

-- In general, this is where comments can be submitted to urge the province to protect municipalities’ authority to require low-carbon, efficient, and resilient development.
+- This is where general comments can be submitted to urge the province to protect municipalities’ authority to require low-carbon, efficient, and resilient development.

 - Good provincial policy should enable and not limit local leadership on sustainability.